Alek5andr/betPawaGradleApi/README.md

  * JSON body for "/payouts" endpoint (POST)
   * Schema
   * Parameters' type
+  * Arbitrary long values

 Improvement ideas:
 * Implement (find out?) a possibility to merge JSON objects in order to test different occasions, where JSON objects share common part
+* Extract value from request
+ * Value usage in response body
+ * Save value and compose new JSON-file with the value inside